-The appointee will be an outstanding and well-respected art practitioner and experienced academic with the vision and capacity to shape and build the teaching, learning and research within VCA Art.
+The appointee will be an outstanding and well-respected dance practitioner and experienced academic with the vision and capacity to shape and build the teaching, learning and research within VCA Dance.
 The appointee will be expected to lead by example and will be a high calibre practitioner.

 The appointee will be expected to promote artistic practice and teaching collaboration within the VCA and the University as well as external organisations at state and national levels.
 This position will contribute significantly to teaching and supervisory excellence at both undergraduate and postgraduate levels.
-The appointee will lead course development, design and the delivery and maintenance of a high-quality teaching program, and take a leading role in their area of expertise.
-A principal duty of the appointee will be to foster interdisciplinary activities and engagement activities connected to the discipline.
+The appointee will lead course development, curriculum review and design and the delivery and maintenance of a high-quality teaching program.
+A principal duty of the appointee will be to foster interdisciplinary activities and engagement and research activities connected to the discipline.